Drakkar-Software/OctoBot-Tentacles-Template/README.md

 # OctoBot-Tentacles-Template [![Build Status](https://api.travis-ci.org/Drakkar-Software/OctoBot-Tentacles-Template.svg?branch=master)](https://travis-ci.org/Drakkar-Software/OctoBot-Tentacles-Template)
-This repository contains the template for custom tentacles (packages) handled by [OctoBot](https://github.com/Drakkar-Software/OctoBot)'s tentacle manager.
+This repository contains the template for custom tentacles packages handled by [OctoBot](https://github.com/Drakkar-Software/OctoBot)'s tentacle manager.

 # How to use it ?

-* Add any Evaluator, Strategy or Util function in the appropriate folder
+* Add any Evaluator, Strategy, Util function or trading mode in the appropriate folder
   * Evaluators can be using:
     * Technical Analysis (TA folder)
     * Social analysis (Social folder)
     * RealTime analysis (RealTime folder)
-* Add the following header on top of this newly create module:
+* Add the following header on top of the created tentacle:
 ```
 """
 OctoBot Tentacle